Disused railway stations on the Cornish Main Line: Burngullow

 A branch line to Nanpean was opened for goods traffic by the Newquay and Cornwall Junction Railway on 1 July 1869.
 A small engine shed was built by them on the north side of the station.
 The shed closed in 1922 and was removed in 1931.

 The station was closed and rebuilt a little further west (288 mi 56 chain) on 1 August 1901, this time with two platforms, and closed to passengers on 14 September 1931.
 The sidings and branch continue to handle heavy china clay traffic.

 The large dryer and storage sheds alongside the main line are the Blackpool clay works; Burngullow clay works are smaller and situated alongside the branch line a short distance from the junction.

 Two railway accidents have happened here, both involving runaway china clay trains.
 On the first occasion a train had left Burngullow with wagons for Par harbour on 29 October 1872.
 It was unable to stop for signals at St Austell but the driver of the passenger train coming in the other direction saw the train sliding towards it and reversed his train back to Par.

 On 9 June 1952 a similar problem occurred with a train on the branch line approaching Burngullow.
 This time the train ran into a siding where it collided with a stationary engine.
 Unfortunately the driver of the runaway train, who had stayed at the controls in an attempt to bring it to a halt, later died from his injuries.

 The former 'up side' (London bound) station building still remains some seventy years plus after closure.

 The signal box was closed in 1986 when the Burngullow to Probus section of the main line was singled, and the signals were then controlled by the Signal Box at Par railway station.
-The double line was re-instated in 2004.
+The double line was reinstated in 2004.